-EU European Union.
+EU The European Union

-Exception Processing See section 4.3.2.

-Execution Time

-Cycle

-This describes the time constraints of a process in terms

-of seconds per key process step.

-Funds In relation to a payment transaction shall mean cash,

-scriptural money and electronic money as defined in

-Directive 2000/46/EC.

-International Bank Account Number (IBAN): uniquely IBAN

-identifies an individual account at a specific financial

-institution in a particular country (ISO 13616).

-Immediate(ly) Synonym for Instant(ly).

-Instant(ly) At once, without delay.

-Covers the space in which SEPA Instant Credit Transfer

-service providers operate offering technical, clearing Interbank Space and/or settlement services to the Originator Bank and/or the Beneficiary Bank.

-Intermediary

-Bank

-As described in clause 3.4, a bank which is neither that of the Originator nor that of the Beneficiary and which participates in the execution of an SCT Inst Transaction.

-Internal Rules The Scheme Management Internal Rules, as set out in time.

-Annex III of the Rulebook, and as amended from time to

-Issues or Complaints of scheme-wide Importance

-An issue or complaint of scheme-wide importance shall be understood to be a matter that could be seen as creating reputational damage to the Scheme or that could negatively affect the integrity or the proper functioning of the Scheme.

-List of SCT Inst

-The list of Participants published by the EPC under Participants

-Chapter 5 and the Internal Rules.

-Loss Shall have the meaning given in section 5.9 of the

-Rulebook.

-reporting framework for payment schemes and retail payment systems" (also referred to herein as 'the Framework') an incident should be understood as "operational or security incident" in the case of "a singular event or a series of linked events unplanned by ... the scheme's governance authority which has or will probably have an adverse impact on the integrity, availability, confidentiality, authenticity and/or continuity of payment-related services".
+Term Definition File An electronic envelope containing a number of transactions that allows the receiver of the File to control its integrity.
+A File may contain a single transaction, or several single transactions, or groups of transactions.
+Funds In relation to a payment transaction shall mean cash, scriptural money and electronic money as defined in Directive 2000/46/EC IBAN International Bank Account Number (IBAN): uniquely identifies an individual account at a specific financial institution in a particular country (ISO 13616).
+Intermediary Bank As described in clause 3.4, a bank which is neither that of the Originator nor that of the Beneficiary and which participates in the execution of a SEPA Credit Transfer.
+Internal Rules The Scheme Management Internal Rules, as set out in ANNEX II of the Rulebook, and as amended from time to time.
+Issues or Complaints of scheme-wide Importance An issue or complaint of scheme-wide importance shall be understood to be a matter that could be seen as creating reputational damage to the Scheme or that could negatively affect the integrity or the proper functioning of the Scheme.
+Loss Shall have the meaning given in section 5.9 of the Rulebook.
+Major Incidents According to the ECB / Eurosystem's "major incident reporting framework for payment schemes and retail payment systems" (also referred to herein as 'the Framework') an incident should be understood as "operational or security incident" in the case of "a singular event or a series of linked events unplanned by the scheme's governance authority which has or will probably have an adverse impact on the integrity, availability, confidentiality, authenticity and/or continuity of payment-related services".
 Incidents that fulfil either one or more criteria at the 'higher impact level' or three or more criteria at the 'lower impact level' should be classified as 'major' according to the Framework.

+$^{^{\}rm 7}$ As defined in the ECB's "Harmonised oversight approach and oversight standards for payment instruments"

-The assessment of materiality of an operational or security incident shall be carried out by the Participant based on the detailed criteria which are made available to Participants and kept updated by the EPC in document EPC190-18.
+The assessment of materiality of an operational or security incident shall be carried out by the Participant based on the detailed criteria which are made available to Participants and kept updated by the EPC in document specified by the ordering Customer to the ordering bank.

+EPC190-18.